-Uncommon Information Extraordinary Places
+Uncommon Information Extraordinary Places Online and In Print

-KEY FEATURES OF ONLINE EDITIONS - Online collections mirror the print editions - Unlimited institutional access - OCLC MARC records - Fully searchable catalogue - Optimized database to help you create your own collections - Optimized browsing by specific title or subject area East View Archive EditionsTM (formerly known as Cambridge Archive Editions) are curated collections of key British archival documents from the 18th - 20th centuries, in print or online.
-IN PRINT East View offers the complete print backlists of Archive Editions.
-See the full list at eastviewpress.com/archive-editions or inquire at books@eastview.com.
+KEY FEATURES OF ONLINE EDITIONS

+- Online collections mirror the print editions

+- Unlimited institutional access

+- OCLC MARC records

+- Fully searchable catalogue

+- Optimized database to help you create your own collections

+- Optimized browsing by specific title or subject area

+East View now offers the entire Cambridge Archive Editions collections of key British archival documents from the 18th - 20th centuries, in print or online.
+Titles are organized into the following collections:

+NEAR AND MIDDLE EAST COLLECTION page 3

+EAST AND SOUTHEAST ASIA COLLECTION page 29

+SLAVIC, BALKAN, AND CAUCASUS COLLECTION page 32

+NORTH AMERICA COLLECTION page 35

+IN PRINT

+East View offers the complete print backlists of Cambridge Archive Editions.
+See the full list at eastviewpress.com/cae or inquire at books@eastview.com.

 ONLINE We are proud to offer today's researchers instant access to the trusted source material that they need, all in one searchable database.
 Our aim is to make available to libraries and scholars historical reference materials which otherwise would remain unknown, difficult to access, or fragmentary.
 All of the original print volumes and accompanying maps are discoverable and useful as online editions via the East View e-book platform.
-For more information about Archive Editions Online, go to our page eastview.com/archive-editions.
+For more information about Cambridge Archive Editions Online, go to our page eastview.com/cae.
 The full-image files have been loaded, along with metadata, to create one library resource holding hundreds of thousands of digitized pages of historically authentic facsimile documents, as well as numerous maps, on the national heritage and political development of many countries.
 The material is particularly rich for the study of boundary formation, claims and disputes, allowing users to easily find unique insight in maps, government documents, and more.